AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 *Figure: See the approximate number of assets without filtering search results in search facets.*

-## Search suggestions as you type {#searchsuggestions}

-When you start typing a keyword, AEM suggests the possible search keywords or phrases.
-The suggestions are based on the assets in AEM.
-AEM indexes all the metadata fields to help with search.
-To provide search suggestions, the system uses the values of the following few metadata fields.
-To provide search suggestions, consider populating the following fields with appropriate keywords:

-* Asset tags. (maps to `jcr:content/metadata/cq:tags`)
-* Asset title. (maps to `jcr:content/metadata/dc:title`)
-* Asset description. (maps to `jcr:content/metadata/dc:description`)
-* Title in the JCR repository.
-The value may get mapped to Asset title. (maps to `jcr:content/jcr:title`)
-* Description in the JCR repository.
-The value may get mapped to Asset description. (maps to `jcr:content/jcr:description`)

 ## Understand search results and behavior {#searchbehavior}

 ### Basic search terms and results {#searchbasics}